spatie/laravel-medialibrary/docs/introduction.md

 The storage of the files is handled by [Laravel's Filesystem](http://laravel.com/docs/5.1/filesystem),  so you can plug in any compatible filesystem.

-The package can also generate derived images such as thumbnails for images and pdf's.
-Once you've [set up your model](/laravel-medialibrary/v3/converting-images/defining-conversions/), they're easily accessible:
+The package can also generate derived images such as thumbnails for images, video's and pdf's.
+Once you've [set up your model](/laravel-medialibrary/v4/basic-usage/preparing-your-model), they're easily accessible:

 ```php
 $newsItem->getMedia('images')->first()->getUrl('thumb');